GandhiCloudLab/ibm-ai-ops-310-instana-ilender-blog/02-initial-configuration/readme.md

 # WAIOps Demo with Instana and iLender App : 2 - Initial Configuration

-This article explains about Initial Configuration required to do the demo setup of Watson AIOps with Instana and iLender App.
+This article explains about Initial Configuration required to do the Watson AIOps demo setup with Instana and iLender App.

 The article is based on the the following.